BrooksSnLiu/Project-V-Inventory-Management/README.md

 ### Installation
 ## Install dependencies
-Bashnpm install
+npm install

 ## Start the server (development)
-Bashnpm run dev
+npm run dev
 The service will be available at: http://localhost:10000